-Given at the Eastern Union Conference, South Lancaster, Mass. don, I beseech thee, the iniquity of this people according unto the greatness of thy mercy, and as thou hast forgiven this people, from Egypt even until now."
+\Given at the Eastern Union Conference, South Lancaster, Mass. don, I beseech thee, the iniquity of this people according unto the greatness of thy mercy, and as thou hast forgiven this people, from Egypt even until now."
 Now where were these words spoken?
 When was this promise made?
 Under what circumstances was it spoken?
-This will carry the unind back to Exodus, chapters 32, 33 and 34, to a circumstance that occurred in the wilderness, when they made the golden calf.
+This will carry the mind back to Exodus, chapters 32, 33 and 34, to a circumstance that occurred in the wilderness, when they made the golden calf.

 In the thirty-second chapter of Exodus, is the account of Moses' coming down from the mount with the tables of stone in his hand, and finding Israel worshiping a golden calf.
 The honor of God was so dear to Moses, that he threw down the tables of stone, and they were broken to pieces.
 He then called upon the people to consecrate themselves to the Lord, to take a decided stand upon God's commandments.
 Then Moses went up to plead with the Lord, and said to the Lord, "Oh, this people have sinned a great sin, and have made them gods of gold.
 Yet now, if thou wilt forgive their sin-; and if not, blot me, I pray thee, out of thy book which thou hast written.
 And the Lord said unto Moses, Whosoever hath sinned against me, him will I blot out of my book."
 Ex.
-32: 31-33.
+32:31-33.
 Here is the love which Moses had for the people.
-He would rather have his own name blotted out God's glory in any way compromised with sin.
+He would rather have his own name blotted out of the book of life, than to have character.
+He uses seven terms to according to thy mercy remember God's glory in any way compromised with sin.
 He would rather have his name blotted out, than to live and become a great nation, but the people themselves be destroyed, because of their sin.

 The thirty-third chapter is a continuation of this scene.
-Moses was fearful that God would not go with them, and so he said to God, "If thy important crises for the people of presence go not with me, carry us God? that there will be a backsliding not up hence."
+Moses was fearful that God would not go with found grace in his sight, and that he as did Israel in the wilderness, the thee, shew me thy glory."
 Ex.
-33:15.
-The of his people? that his people will Lord assured Moses that he had lose the spirit and power of the truth found grace in his sight, and that he as did Israel in the wilderness, the knew him by name, and that he golden calf will be made in returning would answer his prayer.
-He then to former customs? that their hearts prayed another prayer, "I beseech will go into idolatry; and when the thee, shew me thy glory."
-Ex.
-33: straight truth is preached, some will 18.
-The Lord did not reprove him, accept it, while others will reject it but He told him that he would make and thus the straight testimony will all His goodness pass before him, cause a shaking among the people of and would proclaim the name of the God?
-Those who sigh and cry for Lord.
-For He said, There shall no the abominations done in the midst man see my face and live.
-Moses thereof will plead God's promise that was then placed in the repl, and the he will vindicate his own honor, and Lord's hand put over him, while He manifest his own glory.
-These ex-Himself passed by, and Mescs could pressions will be found in present see his back parts.
+33: straight truth is preached, some will but He told him that he would make and thus the straight testimony will all His goodness pass before him, cause a shaking among the people of and would proclaim the name of the God?
+Those who sigh and cry for man see my face and live.
+Moses thereof will plead God's promise that was then placed in the repl, and the he will vindicate his own honor, and see his back parts.
 He could behold truth. the glory and mighty working of his Holy Spirit in the creative power of God.